team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-13-the-learning-curve.md

 ---
 layout: post
-title: The Learning Curve
+title: The Learning Curve + Part 1: 10 Basic Notes on how Ember.js Works
 ---

 ![](https://googledrive.com/host/0BzxRUlDjwAFec3VGdXdJNGZQSVU)

-Vi: A lifetime ago, when I was doing work as an accountant, I had a fantastic boss name Reynold who was talking about learning being a bunch of dots that, with time, gets linked together.
+Vi: A lifetime ago, when I was doing work as an accountant, I had a fantastic boss named Reynold who was talking about learning being a bunch of dots that, with time, gets linked together.
-I'm starting to feel that the dots are still very apart but hopefully slowly coming together.
+I'm starting to feel that the dots are still very apart but hopefully they'll soon come together.

 Today, I: